crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

 `multimodal`: for both image and tabular data mix `image_only`: if the user wants to run on image dataset only

-For any other value such as `tabular_only` (default value), it will run CRISP like earlier version with tabular dataset as specified in the `dataset_fp` parameter.
+For any other value such as `tabular_only` (this is the default value), it will run CRISP like earlier version with tabular dataset as specified in the `dataset_fp` parameter.

 Following are the other newly added fields related to image modules.
 The required fields are indicated by `*` at the end of each field description.